opencybersecurityalliance/casp/Plugfests/2024-03-NorthernVirginia/SweatEquity/Peraton/README.md

 - Providing CTI and OpenC2 interoperability demonstration and data to use case

-sFractal Sweat Equity

-## Thingies
-sFractal plans to bring the following items:
+Peraton plans to bring the following items:
-* QuadBlockQuiz
   - IMX
   	* TAXII Server
   	* IMX Client